RavinSG/obsidian-cyber/Running the Test.md

 - *Attackers establish persistence* on compromised networks by installing backdoors and using other mechanisms that will allow them to regain access to the network, even if the initial vulnerability is patched.

 Penetration testers make use of many of the same tools used by real attackers as they perform their work.
-Exploitation frameworks, such as [[Metasploit]], simplify the use of vulnerabilities by providing a modular approach to configuring and deploying vulnerability exploits.
+Exploitation frameworks, such as [[Tools/Metasploit]], simplify the use of vulnerabilities by providing a modular approach to configuring and deploying vulnerability exploits.